University of Miami Wave Model (UMWM)

 Read the docs for more information.

-See publications for a full list of publications.
+See the full list of publications here.

 UMWM development is currently supported by NSF Award 1745384.
 It has previously been supported by the Gulf of Mexico Research Initiative and the National Oceanographic Partnership Program.

 UMWM has also been improved by a number of open source contributors.